ffloof/Animal-Royale-Data/README.md

 ![](docs/boxplot7.png) | ![](docs/line2.png)
 :-: | :-:

 How far away a player drops appears to have little influence on the final ranking.
-The only exception are the people who died first, who tend to be the people who dropped earlier and closer to the edge of the island near the start of the game and as a result are further away on average but not by much.
+The only exception are the people who died first, who tend to be the people who dropped earlier and closer to the edge of the island near the start of the game and as a result are further away on average.

-The percentage of players who die to gas increases greatly as the game goes on.
+The percentage of players who died to gas increases greatly as the game goes on.
 This makes sense as many players die before the first gas ring appears.
 Even inactive players in a remote region of the map can survive for a considerable amount of time.
 And since the gas deals more damage with every consecutive ring it makes sense that it would be much more dangerous later on as players are fighting for a very limited amount of space.

 NOTE: Gas deaths are counted if the player happened to be standing in the gas when they died, they need not have died from the gas itself.